google/tim-gan/README.md

 - `models/networks.py`: defines the basic modules for the architecture.
 - `options/`: options.
 - `dataset/`: defines the class for loading the dataset.

+## Question
+Please contact bryanzhang@google.com if you need the preprocessed data or the Cityscapes pretrained model.